Depay is Netherlands' all-time top scorer with 52 goals, Germany gets first win in WCup qualifying

 Kevin De Bruyne and Jeremy Doku scored a pair of goals each as Belgium cruised to a 6-0 win over Kazakhstan in Brussels to move to second place in Group J.

-Belgium has 10 points from four matches, one point less than North Macedonia, which routed Liechtenstein 5-0 in Skopje.
-North Macedonia remains undefeated in the group after five games — three wins and two draws.
+Belgium has 10 points from four matches, one point less than North Macedonia, which routed Liechtenstein 5-0 in Skopje and remains undefeated in the group after five games — three wins and two draws.
+North Macedonia's opener came after Eljif Elmas brilliantly overcame five different challenges ahead of an own-goal by Liechtenstein goalkeeper Benjamin Buchel.

 The 12 group winners from Europe automatically qualify for the 2026 World Cup in North America.
 Another four teams will advance from a playoff of the group runners-up.